open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 | :---------------- | :-: | :-: | :-: | :-: | :-: | :-: | :---------------- | :----- |
 | Marine            |  3  |  6" |  4+ |  5+ |  3  |  1  |                   | 9      |

-A UNSC Marine Weapons Team Consists of 2 Marines.
+- **Configuration**: A UNSC Marine Weapons Team Consists of 2 Marines.

-One Marine is equipped with an M6 Pistol, the other Marine must choose a weapon from the following:
+- **Equipment**: One Marine is equipped with an M6 Pistol, the other Marine must choose either a M41 Rocket Launcher, SRS99 Sniper Rifle, or M247 Machine Gun.

-- M41 Rocket Launcher
-- SRS99 Sniper Rifle
-- M247 Machine Gun

 ### Warthog